hyperium/hyper/README.md

 Be aware that hyper is still actively evolving towards 1.0, and is likely to experience breaking changes before stabilising.
 You can also see the [issues in the upcoming milestones](https://github.com/hyperium/hyper/milestones).
+Currently, the `examples/` directory relies on Hyper 0.12, which is the current development branch _not_ the version on crates.io.